lucas8/scroll-spy/README.md

 To get started, wrap all of the components you want to use with scroll-spy inside of the `<ScrollSpyProvider />`

 You are able to pass in [options](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options) to the ScrollSpyProvider which will effect the Intersection Observer.
+The only default value is threshold which is set to 0.5.

 ```js
 import React from 'react'